ZeroQI/Absolute-Series-Scanner/README.md

 Note: "Extras" folder is skipped by the absolute series scanner, put unsorted files in there, it won't show up in Plex

 ### Grouping folder
-- If you use "Grouping folder / Show Name / Season 1 / Show Name e01.ext" convention from the root, it will work but be scanned every time.
+- If you use "Grouping folder / Show Name / Season 1 / Show Name e01.ext" convention from the root, it will work but be scanned every time you scan.
+- For YouTube, it it create too many API requests, unless you create 'Playlist.info.json' in library folder with YouTube-dl -J --dump-single-json <playlist-url> > Playlist.info.json

 ### Forcing the movie/series ID
 Hama supports the following guid_type:
 - anidb for AniDB.net (and and the behaviour changing mode anidb2)
 - tvdb  for TheTVDB.com (and the behaviour changing modes: tvdb2, tvdb3, tvdb4)
-- [deprecated] tmdb  For TheMovieDB.net (and the series part of TheMovieDB: tsdb)
+- tmdb  For TheMovieDB.net (and the series part of TheMovieDB: tsdb)
 - [deprecated] imdb  For the International Movie DataBase (ids starts with "tt...")

 You can specify the guid to use the following way: